singer-io/getting-started/SPEC.md

 ### RECORD

 RECORD messages contain the data from the data stream.
-They must have the following properties:
+They may have the following properties:

  - `record` **Required**.
 A JSON map containing a streamed data point

  - `stream` **Required**.
 The string name of the stream

+ - `version` **Optional**.
+Version number for the record, for streams that are versioned.

 A single Tap may output RECORDs messages with different stream names.
 A single RECORD entry may only contain records for a single